-Use the inactivity\timeout option to specify the amount of time in minutes of administrator inactivity (no mouse or keyboard usage) that triggers application locking.
-If the administrator has been inactive longer than the number of minutes that are specified by the inactivity\timeout option, the administrator must re-authenticate to be able to use the GAX application.
-A value of 0 disables this functionality.
+Use the inactivity_timeout option to specify the amount of time in seconds of administrator inactivity (no mouse or keyboard usage) that triggers application locking.
+If the administrator has been inactive longer than the number of seconds that is specified by the inactivity_timeout option, the administrator must re-authenticate to be able to use the GAX application.
+A negative value disables this functionality.